omerssid/RSE_Assessment/README.md

 ```

 ### 3 - Autonomous Navigation with Obstacle avoidance
-Once you have a represntation of the environment and you can localize your robot within it, you can then start the autonomous navigation of the robot.</br>
-Implement/Use an autonomous navigation algorithm to drive the robot by itself to a defined goal that can be set in the RViz GUI, while avoiding any obstacle.

-FOr the local planner, since we have a car-like robot usinf ackerman control we can't use the defaulr planner used for differential robots.
-Instead, we need to insall and setup the TEB controller which unlike other controllers, cand send velocities and anlges which is what we need here
+For the local planner, since we have a car-like robot using ackermann controller we can't use the default planner used for differential robots in Navigation Stack.
+Instead, we need to insall and setup the TEB controller which unlike other controllers, can send velocities and angles which is what we need here
 ```
 sudo apt install ros-melodic-teb-local-planner
 ```
-After installing it we can use it in the `teb_local_planner_params.yaml` file.</br>
+After installing it we can configure the navigation stack to use it in the `teb_local_planner_params.yaml` file.</br>

-- Now to use autonomous navigation you can choose either rtabmap or amcl for loc you just need to change the map topic in the `common_costmap_params.yaml` file.
+- Now to use autonomous navigation you can choose either rtabmap or amcl for localization.
+To do so, you just need to change the map topic in the `common_costmap_params.yaml` file.
 After that you can just run the Navigation Stack using the move_base file
 ```
 roslaunch mybot_pkg move_base.launch
 ```